HubertJN/2D-Ising-Predictor/pytools/README.md

 ## pyviz

-Pyviz is a collection of helper scripts to load the output and visulise it
+Pyviz is a collection of helper scripts to load the output and visualise it

 TODO: More Docs